This morning I started several blog posts. They are sitting in draft form on my iphone because none of them inspired me

 But I can empathize with the feelings of hurt, frustration, and how difficult it would be to hit rock bottom and have to start your life from scratch.

 I truly cannot imagine what that feels like - and honestly hope to god that I never have to.

 So while I do empathize and respect the perspective that these articles are written from, I do take issue to people telling me that I shouldn't depend on my husband.
 Please stop telling me that I shouldn't lean on him.
-Please don't push your experience on me.

 While I know that this warning comes from a good place, I find it somewhat insulting.

 Yes I lean on my husband.
 Yes I depend on him.
 In fact, if you've been following me for any length of time you know that after we had our baby girl, I decided to not return to work so I could stay home and care for kids, while my husband continues to build his career.

 It was a decision that WE made for our family, together, for us, as the married couple that we are.

 Even though I have since started a home-based business on my own, when it boils down to it, the children and I are dependant on him financially.

 AND If something were to happen to our marriage, I would still be dependant on him financially.
 In fact, if I needed to leave, the first and last month deposit on an apartment, would most likely come from him.

 But guess what, he's pretty damn dependant on me too.